Phala-Network/phala-wiki-next/content/en-us/maintain/khala-mining/4-2-How-to-fast-sync-node-use-snapshot copy.md

 ### Use the Snapshot

 Please ensure all Phala services are stopped on your node.
-Hence, to stope them use:
+Hence, to stop them use:

 ```bash
 sudo phala stop